nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-25-sole_proprietorships_success_failure.md

 The failure rate for all businesses, regardless of structure, is also high.
 In fact, 50% of all businesses fail within their first five years.

-Another study by the [Kauffman Foundation](https://www.kauffman.org/wp-content/uploads/2019/12/Growthology_0506.pdf) revealed that sole proprietorships tend to have a lower survival rate than other types of business structures.
+Another study by the [Fed Small Business](https://www.fedsmallbusiness.org/reports/survey/2023/2023-report-on-nonemployer-firms) revealed that sole proprietorships tend to have a lower survival rate than other types of business structures.

-The study found that 60% of employer firms (businesses with employees) were still in operation after five years, compared to only 36% of non-employer firms (sole proprietorships).
+The study found that 46% of non-employer firms (businesses with without employees) were planning to add employees in the next 12 months.

+This doesn't necessarily mean the business failed.

+Rather, it shows successful sole proprietorships don't remain sole proprietorships for long as they grow and expand.

 ## Factors Contributing to Success and Failure